Are Edibles Dangerous

 Get Help Now

 In light of the permissibility of cannabis usage in different areas worldwide, one trend that has emerged is the increasing demand for consumable marijuana-based goods.
-Whether due to medical purposes or recreational use, using edibles provides individuals with a less intimidating way to experience the effects of cannabis without traditional smoking or vaping practices.
+Whether due to medical purposes or recreational use, using edibles provides individuals with an alternative way to experience the effects of cannabis without traditional smoking or vaping practices.

-However, while edible consumption is often considered a safer alternative to smoking, it’s important to know that edibles come with a number of risks to an individual’s health, including accidental ingestion, lack of dosage control, cognitive impairment, and more.
+However, while edible consumption is often considered a safer alternative to smoking, it is important to know that edibles come with several risks to an individual’s health, including accidental ingestion, lack of dosage control, cognitive impairment, and others.

 Speak with an Admissions Specialist